 8.4.2.2 Force of operation of mechanical parts

 Where a control requires a force greater than 22,2 N to operate it, an accessible alternative means of operation that requires a force less than 22,2 N shall be provided.

+NOTE: ISO 21542: 2011 Building Construction — Accessibility and Usability of the Built Environment recommends a value between 2.5 and 5 Newtons.

 8.4.3 Keys, tickets and fare cards